sclorg/cakephp-ex/README.md

 		$ oc new-app openshift/templates/cakephp.json -p SOURCE_REPOSITORY_URL=<your repository location>

+4. Depending on the state of your system, and whether additional items need to be downloaded, it may take around a minute for your build to be started automatically.
+If you do not want to wait, run

+		$ oc start-build cakephp-example

-4. Watch your build progress
+5. Once the build is running, watch your build progress

 		$ oc build-logs cakephp-example-1

-5. Wait for frontend pods to start up (this can take a few minutes):
+6. Wait for cakephp-example pods to start up (this can take a few minutes):

 		$ oc get pods -w

 	Sample output:

 	       NAME                      READY     REASON         RESTARTS   AGE
-		cakephp-example-1-build     1/1       Running   0          4m
-		cakephp-frontend-1-deploy   1/1       Running   0          4s
-		cakephp-frontend-1-votfl    0/1       Pending   0          1s
-		NAME                     READY     REASON       RESTARTS   AGE
-		cakephp-example-1-build   0/1       ExitCode:0   0          4m
+	       cakephp-example-1-build   0/1       ExitCode:0     0          8m
-		cakephp-frontend-1-votfl   0/1       Running   0         6s
-		cakephp-frontend-1-deploy   0/1       ExitCode:0   0         14s
-		cakephp-frontend-1-votfl   1/1       Running   0         12s
+	       cakephp-example-1-pytud   1/1       Running        0          2m

-6. Check the IP and port the frontend service is running on:
+7. Check the IP and port the cakephp-example service is running on:

 		$ oc get svc

 	Sample output:

 	       NAME              LABELS                     SELECTOR               IP(S)           PORT(S)
-		cakephp-frontend   template=cakephp-mysql-example   name=cakephp-frontend   172.30.174.142   8080/TCP
+	       cakephp-example   template=cakephp-example   name=cakephp-example   172.30.97.123   8080/TCP

-In this case, the IP for frontend is 172.30.174.142 and it is on port 8080.
+In this case, the IP for cakephp-example is 172.30.97.123 and it is on port 8080.
 *Note*: you can also get this information from the web console.

+###Debugging Unexpected Failures

+Review some of the common tips and suggestions [here](https://github.com/openshift/origin/blob/master/docs/debugging-openshift.md).

 ###Installation: With MySQL
 1. Follow the steps for the Manual Installation above for all but step 3, instead use step 2 below.